jmbeach/TumblrSlideShow/README.md

 ﻿# Tumblr Slideshow Web-App

 ## About
-A Node.js server / application which displays photos from a tumblr user's dashboard as a slideshow.
+A Node.js application which displays photos from a tumblr user's dashboard as a slideshow.
+Completely free to use and extend.

 ![Example slideshow](http://i.imgur.com/UUfIqYL.png)